-The liquid funds at the disposal of the Group at the end of the year were SEK 122 m (108).
-The Group's cash flow from operating activities increased to SEK 196 m (137) for the year.
-The increase is attributed to an improved result as well as a reduction in working capital.
-Cash flow from investment activities amounted to SEK -86 m (-70) and is mainly related to capitalized development expenses and expansion of production capacity in France.
-Cash flow from financing activities amounted to SEK -97 m (-90) and in addition to amortization of bank loans and leasing includes dividends to shareholders of SEK -54 m (-48).
+The funds at the disposal of the Group at the end of the year were SEK 149 m (122).
+The Group's cash flow from operating activities amounted to SEK 198 m (196) for the year.
+Cash flow from investment activities amounted to SEK -76 m (-86) and is mainly related to capitalized development expenses.
+The cash flow in the previous year was also affected by the expansion of production capacity in France, which was completed at the end of 2023.
+Cash flow from financing activities amounted to SEK -95 m (-97) and in addition to amortization of bank loans and leasing includes dividends to shareholders of SEK -54 m (-54).